Superdanby/Blog/content/Manually Obtain Letsencrypt Certificate for Websites.md

 math: false
 ---

 There are sometimes you need your website to have Https connection.
 The most common to get a free certificate is to use [Let's Encrypt](https://letsencrypt.org/).
 [Setting up a certificate with shell access on the same machine](https://letsencrypt.org/getting-started/) is pretty easy.
-But [Certbot](https://certbot.eff.org/) requires you to have root privileges. <del>That's really a pain in the ass.</del> A work around is to use **manual** mode on another machine where allows you to `sudo`.
+But [Certbot](https://certbot.eff.org/) requires you to have root privileges. ~~That's really a pain in the ass.~~ A work around is to tell your system administrator give you **the permission to replace the certificate**.
+Now you can use **manual** mode on another machine where allows you to `sudo`.

 # Installation